jlaura/parallel_implementations/README.txt

+Timeit:

+values = numpy.arange(5000)

+Serial:
+python -m timeit -n 3 'import Test1_Numpy4Allocation' 'Test1_Numpy4Allocation._fisher_jenks()'
+3 loops, best of 3: 12.4 sec per loop

+Using ~500MB RAM

+My Multiprocessing:
+python -m timeit -n 3 'import Variance_Algorithm' 'Variance_Algorithm.main()'
+3 loops, best of 3: 1.49 sec per loop

+Spiking to ~800MB of RAM briefly.
+That is the memmove.
+It likely spiked to 1GB, but not long enough for Activity Monitor to catch it.

 Variance Algorithm
 ------------------
 I added the script Variance Algorithm where I ran through the way in which I think (thought) that variance should be calculated.
 What am I doing wrong?